M66B/FairEmail/FAQ.md

 auto classification out of the spam folder will not be done.

 The message classifier calculates the probability a message belongs in a folder (class).
-There are two options in the miscellaneous settings that control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:
+There are two options in miscellaneous settings that control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:

-* *Minimum class probability*: the minimum chance a message belongs in a folder (default 20 %)
+* *Minimum class probability*: a message will only be moved when the confidence it belongs in a folder is greater than this value (default 20 %)
-* *Minimum class difference*: the minimum difference with the next best folder (default 50 %)
+* *Minimum class difference*: a message will only be moved when the difference in confidence between one class and the next most likely class is greater than this value (default 50 %)

+Both conditions must be satisfied before a message will be moved.

 Considering the defaults option values: